nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 ## Deckhouse Kubernetes Platform
 * [Deckhouse: NoOps Kubernetes platform 🌟](https://github.com/deckhouse/deckhouse) Deckhouse is an Open Source platform for managing Kubernetes clusters in a fully automatic and uniform fashion.
 It allows you to create homogeneous Kubernetes clusters anywhere and fully manages them.
 It supplies all the add-ons you need for auto-scaling, observability, security, and service mesh.
 It comes in Enterprise Edition (EE) and Community Edition (CE).

+## KubeIP (GKE)
+* [kubeip.com](https://kubeip.com) Many applications need to be whitelisted by users based on a Source IP Address.
+As of today, Google Kubernetes Engine doesn’t support assigning a static pool of IP addresses to the GKE cluster.
+Using kubeIP, this problem is solved by assigning GKE nodes external IP addresses from a predefined list. kubeIP monitors the Kubernetes API for new/removed nodes and applies the changes accordingly.
+* Many applications need to be whitelisted based on a Source IP Address.
+* Using kubeIP, you can assign external IP addresses from a predefined list to GKE nodes. kubeIP monitors the Kubernetes API for new/removed nodes and applies the changes
+* [doitintl/kubeIP](https://github.com/doitintl/kubeIP) Assign static external IPs from predefined pool of external IP addresses to Google GKE nodes so your customers could whitelist them

 ## Porter
 - [Porter](https://porter.sh/) Package your application artifact, client tools, configuration and deployment logic together as a versioned bundle that you can distribute, and then install with a single command - [github.com/getporter/porter](https://github.com/getporter/porter)